kawansoft/SympleGit-Java/README.md

 The `GitBranchExample` serves as a 'generic' example within the Facilitator classes and is the sole class manually written to guide the volatile and session "training" of GPT-4 for our needs.

-This template was then applied to all other classes, with modifications limited to the values of the three parameters:
+This template was then applied to all other classes, with modifications limited to the values of the three sub cited parameters:

 ```bash
 ${0}=GitAdd